Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

 \subsubsection{Alternative Formulations}

-We may notice that, when $\btheta$ is treated as a point estimate rather than being drawn from a distribution $q_{\btheta}(\btheta)$, then the problem reduces to the latent variable model discussed in the EM algorithm problem (Section~\ref{section:lvm}).
-In this case, the ELBO reduces to the form given in Equation~\eqref{equation:elbo_ineq}.
-The variational EM algorithm thus can be seen as a special type of variational inference.
-There are also alternative formulations of the variational Bayesian inference problem, which can provide different perspectives and potentially more flexible or efficient ways to perform different inference problems.
+We observe that when the model parameters $\btheta$ are treated as a point estimate---rather than as random variables drawn from a variational distribution $q_{\btheta}(\btheta)$---the problem reduces to the standard latent variable model discussed in the context of the EM algorithm (Section~\ref{section:lvm}).
+In this case, the ELBO simplifies to the form given in Equation~\eqref{equation:elbo_ineq}.
+Thus, the EM algorithm can be viewed as a special case of variational inference, where uncertainty is modeled only over the latent variables, not the parameters.
+More broadly, there exist several alternative formulations of the variational Bayesian inference problem.
+These offer different perspectives and can lead to more flexible or computationally efficient approaches, depending on the structure of the model and the nature of the inference task.

-\paragraph{Constrained framework.} In Section~\ref{section:em_constrained}, we considered the constrained framework for EM algorithm, where $\bz_i \sim q(\bz_i \mid \blambda_i), i\in\{1,2,\ldots,N\}$.
-Similarly, in the variational Bayesian inference problem described above, we can also constrain each $\bz_i \sim q(\bz_i \mid \blambda_i), i\in\{1,2,\ldots,N\}$.
-The corresponding graphical representation is shown in Figure~\ref{fig:lvm_VI}.
-Optimization over ELBO then becomes the following. \begin{remark}[Constrained VI] \end{remark}
+\paragrapharrow{Constrained framework.} In Section~\ref{section:em_constrained}, we introduced a constrained version of the EM algorithm, where each latent variable is approximated by a parametric distribution: $\bz_n \sim q(\bz_n \mid \blambda_n)$ for $ n\in\{1,2,\ldots,N\}$.
+Similarly, in the full variational Bayesian setting, we can impose the same constraint on the latent variables while still maintaining a distribution $q_{\btheta}(\btheta)$ over the model parameters.
+The corresponding graphical model is shown in Figure~\ref{fig:lvm_VI}.
+Under this setup, optimization of the ELBO takes the following form: \begin{remark}[Constrained VI] \end{remark}

-\paragraph{No hidden variables, max ELBO as min of KL divergence.} When we do not assume any hidden variables (local latent variables), the ELBO reduces to \begin{remark}[No Hidden Variables]
+\paragrapharrow{No hidden variables, max ELBO as min of KL divergence.} When no local latent variables are present (i.e., $\mathcalZ$ is empty), the ELBO simplifies significantly.
+In this case, variational inference reduces to approximating the posterior over the global parameters $\btheta$ alone: \begin{remark}[Variational Inference Without Latent Variables]

+\end{remark} This again confirms the fundamental principle stated at the beginning of this section: variational inference seeks to minimize the KL divergence between the variational distribution and the true posterior, thereby maximizing a lower bound on the marginal likelihood.